FabiowQuixada/isml-linter/docs/rules/indent.md

 ```
 <div id="div-id"
     class="div-class
-        div-class-2"       // Invalid, closing quote should always be in a separate line;
+        div-class-2"       // Valid, closing quote should always be in the same line as tag's last attribute;
 >
 </div>

 <div id="div-id"
     class="div-class
         div-class-2
-    "                      // Valid, closing quote should always be in a separate line;
+    "                      // Invalid, closing quote should always be in the same line as tag's last attribute;
 >
 </div>